MathieuNls/bianca/bianca.md

 To build the database against which we assess the performance of BIANCA, we use the same process as discussed in Section \ref{sec:offline}.
 We used Commit-guru to retrieve the complete history of each project and label commits as defect-commits if they appear to be linked to a closed issue.
 The process used by Commit-guru to identify commits that introduce a defect is simple and reliable in terms of accuracy and computation time [@Kamei2013].
 We use the commit-guru labels as the baseline to compute the precision and recall of BIANCA.
 Each time BIANCA classifies a commit as _risky_, we can  check if the _risky_ commit is in the database of defect-introducing commits.
 The same evaluation process is used by related studies  [@ElEmam2001; @Lee2011a; @Bhattacharya2011; @Kpodjedo2010].
-The difference between this *golden* database and the database described in Section \ref{sec:offline} is that, with this one, we unwind the whole history instead of building the history as it happens.

 ## Process of Comparing New Commits {#sec:newcommits}

-Because our approach relies on commit pre-hooks to detect risky commit, we had to find a way to *replay* past commits.
+Because our approach relies on commit pre-hooks to detect risky commits, we had to find a way to *replay* past commits.
 To do so, we *cloned* our test subjects, and then created a new branch called *BIANCA*.
 When created, this branch is reinitialized at the initial state of the project (the first commit) and each commit can be replayed as they have originally been.
 For each commit, we store the time taken for *BIANCA* to run, the number of detected clone pairs, and the commits that match the current commit.
 As an example, let's assume that we have three commits from two projects.
 At time $t_1$,  commit $c_1$ in project $p_1$ introduces a defect.